The one thing my dad and I used to love to do together was go for long drives.

 One car ride stands out in my mind.
 I was young, it was after my mother had died and my dad was raising me on his own.

 We were driving this time back from the cottage when Bonnie Raitt’s “I can’t make you love me” came on the radio.
-I’m not sure if maybe it was the incredibly sad tone of the song, coming back from the cottage that he had used to share with my mother or just a moment of thought but he burst into tears.
+I’m not sure if maybe it was the incredibly sad tone of the song or maybe it was something he had held in for too long.

-Before that time, I had never seen my father bawl, I was shocked.
+Before that time, I had never seen my father actually bawl, I was shocked.
 Not even the day my mother died, he had held it together until I was gone from sight.
-He was always the rock in a sea that would not budge.
+He was always my rock.

-I looked over at my father, the picture of strength and thought to myself that I had never seen him as strong as he was then.
+I looked over at my father, the picture of strength and it broke my heart.

 To this day that song still makes me cry.